 Grandma and Auntie Marg

-In the late1990's my grandmother and great aunt, twins who lived together, started needing lots of help.
+In the late 1990s my grandmother and great-aunt, twins who lived together, started needing lots of help.
 My great-aunt Marg was sharp as a tack to the very end.
-She was hilarious, opinionated, and competitive at cards and games.
-She never went easy on the kids or her mother (before she died) when it came to games.
-And that is what made it fun.
+She was hilarious, very opinionated about politics, and fiercely competitive at cards and games.
+She never went easy on the kids or her mother (before she died) when it came to games, and that is what made it fun.
 When my kids were winning, it was because they were winning, and they were euphoric when she'd pretend to be outraged.
 Grandma was the same.
+Get the two of them together at the card table and you were in for a rollicking good time.
 My dad always called them the Dynamic Duo when they hit the card table.
-Auntie loved children more than anything in the world, and they loved her back because they always had her rapt attention.
-Auntie Marg at the end was about 85 pounds.
-She loved food, but had little appetite and silly woman wouldn't stop smoking.
-She couldn't hear well and didn't have money for hearing aids.
-She loved TV and always had it blaring on extra, super, high, volume.

 When Grandma started losing her hearing, she got hearing aids because she had more money coming in and had better benefits than Auntie Marg.
 When I would come to visit and help them with household things, watching them try to carry on a conversation was somewhat amusing.
 I'd walk in and Auntie Marg would have the TV blaring.
 Grandma, seeing I'd arrived, came out to the living room to say hello.
 She sat down in "her chair" and yelled over at Auntie, "Marg, MARG, turn that thing off, I can't hear."

 Grandma: What?
 I can't hear you.
 Turn off the TV."
 Grandma would point at her ears to let Auntie know she couldn't hear because of the TV.